UmSenhorQualquer/pyforms/docs/api-documentation/controls.md

 #### add_popup_menu_option(label, function_action=None, key=None, icon=None, submenu=None)

 Add an option to the Control popup menu.

-**label** - Label of the opti
+**label** - Label of the option
 **function_action** - Optional parameter that can be used to load the data.
 **key** - Dictionary where the control value should be saved.
 **icon** - Optional parameter that can be used to load the data.
 **submenu** - Parent submenu to which the option should be added.
 If no value is set, then the option will be added to the main popup menu.

 #### add_popup_submenu(label, submenu=None)